siberianfox/g2wiki/Dual-Endpoint-USB-Operation.md

 1. Initially neither USB channel is assigned as control or data, and there is nothing connected to communicate with them anyway.

-1. The first usb-serial channel opened (connected to) will be *both* control and data as long as it's the only channel open.
+1. The first usb-serial channel connected will be *both* control and data as long as it's the only channel connected.
 This is to maintain compatibility with UC_3 and not require any additional setup steps for legacy UIs and hosts.

-1. If a second usb-serial channel is opened then the first channel becomes control-only and the second channel becomes data-only.
-This allows simple adoption of UC_1 mode by simply opening the two connections in a controlled order - the first opened will become command and the second opened will become data.
+1. If a second usb-serial channel is connected then the first channel becomes control-only and the second channel becomes data-only.
+This allows simple adoption of UC_1 mode by simply opening the two connections in a controlled order - the first connected will become command and the second connected will become data.

 _Note: Multiple control ports and the use of other devices such as SD card files is supported using manual binding - more later._